PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Sally Radisic, PhD, City of Hamilton Public Health Services
+Sally Radisic, PhD, Health Hazard Specialist, City of Hamilton Public Health Services

-Hala Nayef, HBSc., University of Toronto, Dalla Lana School of Public Health, Division of Occupational and Environmental Health
+Hala Nayef, MPH, University of Toronto, Dalla Lana School of Public Health, Division of Occupational and Environmental Health

 Description: As both the frequency and severity of extreme heat events (EHEs) increase worldwide with climate change, public health authorities recognize the importance of cooling access by heat-vulnerable populations to prevent heat-related morbidity and mortality.
 Although current public health heat response programs are intended to increase availability of cooling, they may not increase access to cooling.
 Public health authorities understand the difference between availability and accessibility of public health services and the need for interventions that consider both to protect population health.
 This study aimed to identify barriers and facilitators to cooling access during EHEs and support equity-focused public health programs.